 - Mounting disks to a helper host.
 As a helper host, you can select the target host where you want to restore files from the backup or any other Linux server.
 We recommend you to specify the same server to which you want to restore the files.
 This will improve the performance.

-To restore files from VM guest OS, Veeam Backup & Replication uses a helper appliance.
-The helper appliance is a helper VM running a stripped down Linux kernel that has a minimal set of components.
+- Mounting disks to a helper appliance.
+The helper appliance is a helper VM running a stripped down Linux kernel that has minimal set of components.
 The appliance is quite small — around 50 MB.
 It requires 1024 MB RAM and takes around 10 seconds to boot.

-When you perform file-level restore, Veeam Backup & Replication performs the following operations:
+When you perform guest OS file restore, Veeam Backup & Replication performs the following operations:

-- Veeam Backup & Replication deploys a helper appliance on the ESX(i) host in the virtual infrastructure.
+- [If you have selected to mount disks to a helper appliance] Veeam Backup & Replication deploys the helper appliance on the ESXi host in the virtual infrastructure.

-- Veeam Backup & Replication mounts disks of the VM from the backup or replica to the helper appliance.
-The backup file or VM replica itself remains in the read-only state on the backup repository or datastore.
+- Veeam Backup & Replication mounts disks of a VM from the backup or replica to the host selected as a helper host or helper appliance.
+The backup file or VM replica itself remains in the read-only state in the backup repository or datastore.

 - Veeam Backup & Replication launches the Veeam Backup browser where mounted VM disks are displayed.
-You can browse the VM guest file system in the Veeam Backup Browser and restore files or folders to the original VM or to another location.
-Alternatively, you can enable an FTP server on the virtual appliance and allow VM owners to restore files themselves.
+You can browse the VM guest file system in the Veeam Backup browser and restore files or folders to the original VM or to another location.
+Also, you can enable an FTP server on the virtual appliance and allow VM owners to restore files themselves.

-- When the restore process is finished or the Veeam Backup browser is closed by timeout, Veeam Backup & Replication unmounts the content of the backup file or replica from the helper appliance and unregisters the helper appliance on the ESX(i) host.
+- When you close the Veeam Backup browser or it is closed by timeout, Veeam Backup & Replication unmounts the content of the backup file or replica from the helper appliance or helper host.